House of Montagu: Montague Y-DNA Project

-The Montague Y-DNA Project includes all the variations of the surname Montague such as Montagu, Montaigu, Montacue, etc. Is it evident that there are multiple unrelated lines in the Montague DNA Project and some, such as the Montagues of Boveney, claim descent from the original family line of Drogo as stated in the DNA Project "By 1603 the heraldry used by the Montague family of Sutton Montis came into use by the Montague family of Boveney and Winkfield, the most prominent of them was Richard Montague Bishop of Chichester and Norwich.
+The Montague Y-DNA Project is a surname DNA project including all the variations of the surname Montague such as Montagu, Montaigu, Montacue, etc. Y-chromosome analysis shows that there are multiple unrelated male lines in the Montague DNA Project and some, such as the Montagues of Boveney, claim descent from the original family line of Drogo as stated in the DNA Project "By 1603 the heraldry used by the Montague family of Sutton Montis came into use by the Montague family of Boveney and Winkfield, the most prominent of them was Richard Montague Bishop of Chichester and Norwich.

 The transfer cannot be explained nor can the sudden rise in wealth, especially for the Winkfield branch who achieved the status of Gentleman prior to 1633.
 William Mountague of Boveney had his arms and pedigree entered into the 1634 Heralds Visitation of Buckinghamshire and showed the connection to Richard Montague Bishop of Chichester and Norwich and also that of Peter and Richard Mountague who both emigrated to America early in the 17th century".
 To date there is no bearer of the Montague surname that traces back to Drogo, so it is not known which Y-DNA group belongs to Drogo's descendants.